-Charges of Standing Committees

-Brooklyn College Faculty Council Revised May 11, 2010

-Committee on Academic Foundations

-The Committee on Academic Foundations shall consist of five members of the faculty.

-It shall monitor the implementation of the Basic Educational Skills document.
-It shall be the agency to receive proposals concerning the matter dealt with in this document.
-Subject to present authority of other committees of Faculty Council, it shall submit its recommendations concerning such matters to Faculty Council for approval.
-The committee shall make an annual report to Faculty Council at the regular meeting in April.
-This report shall include an update, if necessary, of the Basic Skills Educational document.

-Committee on Academic Integrity
+BROOKLYN COLLEGE FACULTY COUNCIL CHARGES OF STANDING COMMITTEES

+COMMTTEE ON ACADEMIC INTEGRITY

 The Academic Integrity Committee (AIC) shall consist of five members of the faculty.
 To assure continuity, at least two members should serve for two consecutive years.

-The AIC will oversee the implementation, interpretation, maintenance, and revision of academic integrity policies at Brooklyn College.
-This includes:

-- a) educating students and faculty about the College's expectations, policies, and procedures on Academic Integrity, - b) ensuring that each academic department has a Departmental Academic Integrity Committee (DAIC) to review contested grade reductions resulting from documented incidents of student cheating and plagiarism and providing such committees with advice and assistance, - c) conducting hearings that pertain to student and faculty appeals of the decisions made by DAIC's, - d) reviewing existing policies and procedures and preparing and submitting appropriate recommendations and legislation to Faculty Council and other governance bodies.

-The committee will consult relevant documentation (e.g., Faculty Report forms) collected by the [Office of the Vice President for Student Affairs], and a representative from that office may attend meetings in an advisory capacity.
-Files on decisions from this committee will be maintained by the [Office of the Vice President for Student Affairs].
+The AIC will oversee the implementation, interpretation, maintenance, and revision of academic integrity policy at Brooklyn College.
+This includes: (A) conducting hearings when students choose to contest faculty allegations of academic dishonesty, and any violation of the code of conduct in clinical or field experiences; (B) reviewing existing policies and procedures and preparing and submitting appropriate recommendations and legislation to Faculty Council and other governance bodies, and (C) educating students and faculty about the College's expectations, policies, and procedures on Academic Integrity.
+The committee will consult relevant documentation (e.g., the Faculty Action Report for Incidents of Academic Dishonesty) collected by the campus Academic Integrity Officer in the Office of the Associate Provost for Academic Programs.
+The Academic Integrity Officer may attend meetings in an advisory capacity.
+Files on decisions from this committee will be maintained by the Office of the Associate Provost for Academic Programs.
 An attorney from the college's legal affairs office may also be present to act as legal advisor to the committee.
-It shall submit to the Faculty Council at its regular April meeting an annual report of its activities.
+The AIC shall submit to the Faculty Council at its regular April meeting an annual report of its activities.

-Committee on Admissions
+COMMITTEE ON ADMISSIONS

 The Committee on Admissions (Undergraduate) shall consist of four members of the faculty and one student.
 The committee shall monitor all policies and procedures involving the recruitment, admission and placement of students, shall evaluate these policies and procedures, and shall make recommendations to Faculty Council for their improvement whenever appropriate.
 The committee shall have access to the college records needed to carry out this responsibility.
 The committee shall submit an annual report in May and any other reports that it considers advisable.